luvrksnskye/dotfiles/README.md

 # Skye's Dotfiles

-Haiii this is my macOS desktop setup with Aerospace as the window manager, SketchyBar, and a few custom utilities lol.
+Haiii this is my macOS desktop setup with Yabai as the window manager, SketchyBar, and a few custom utilities lol.
 I used to be a Linux user, and after switching to macOS, I just tried to make the most of it with some simple tweaks to keep it comfy.

 ```
     ███████╗██╗  ██╗██╗   ██╗███████╗